workwitharfaaz/TD_Python/Assignment 1/README.md

 Task 1 -  1.
-Takes two numbers as input from the user.
+Takes two numbers as input from the user./n
           2. Performs the basic mathematical operations on these two numbers: o	Addition o	Subtraction